ManiRajan1/Project_repositories/README.Virtual_HIL_testing.md

 │
 ├── simulation/               # Simulation-specific content (varies by branch) │   └── docker/               # Only in docker-linux branch
-│   └── qemu/                 # Only in qemu-linux and qemu-bare branches │   └── rtos_sim/             # Only in rtos-sim branch
+│   └── qemu_and_rtos/                 # Only in qemu-linux and rtos branch
+│   └── bare_metal_sim/             # Only in bare-metal-sim branch
 │
 ├── tests/
 │   ├── integration/